lukeharbyakqa/akqa-commercetools-lukeharby/readme.md

 Check the JS SDK here: https://docs.commercetools.com/sdk/js-sdk-getting-started

+## Config

+API tokens, secrets, authentication etc are stored in `.env` file, and should not be pushed to the repo.

+You can use `.env.example` to populate your API keys then save it as `.env` in the root.

 ## Get up and running

-Requires node v.12 or up
+Requires node v.12 or up (although I switch between more recent version currently using ^18).

 Install dependencies: